MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/get-started.md

 Each API in the Microsoft Graph is protected by one or more permission scopes.
 The user logging in must consent to one of the required scopes for the APIs you plan to use.
 In this example, we'll use the following APIs.

-- [List users](/graph/api/user-list?view=graph-rest-1.0&preserve-view=true) to find the user ID of the logged-in user
+- [List users](/graph/api/user-list?view=graph-rest-1.0&preserve-view=true) to find the user ID of the logged-in user.
 - [List joinedTeams](/graph/api/user-list-joinedteams?view=graph-rest-1.0&preserve-view=true) to get the Teams the user is a member of.
 - [List channels](/graph/api/channel-list?view=graph-rest-1.0&preserve-view=true) to get the channels in a Team.
-- [Send message](/graph/api/channel-post-messages?view=graph-rest-1.0&preserve-view=true) to send a message to a Team channel.
+- [Send message](/graph/api/channel-post-messages?view=graph-rest-1.0&preserve-view=true) to send a message to a Team's channel.

 The `User.Read.All` permission scope will enable the first two calls, and the `Group.ReadWrite.All` scope will enable the rest.
 These permissions require an admin account.

-### Using Find-MgGraphCommand to find required permissions
+#### Using Find-MgGraphCommand to find required permissions

 The `Find-MgGraphCommand` cmdlet can be used to discover the required permissions for another cmdlet.
 For example, to see all permissions that can be used to call `Get-MgUser`, run;